aikia-code/gametheory/README.md

 ## Usage

-1. clone repo with `git clone https://github.com/ProsperoKay/gametheory.git`
+1. clone the repo: `git clone https://github.com/ProsperoKay/gametheory.git`
 2. run `dilemma` with `python -m dilemma`
-3. play around
+3. play around with the simulation

 <!-- CONTRIBUTING -->
 ## Contributing

-The best way to contribute is to fork the repo and create a pull request.
+The best way to contribute is to fork the repo, create branch, commit changes and create a pull request.

-1. Fork the Project
-2. Create your "Feature" Branch
-3. Commit your Changes
-4. Push to the Branch
-5. Open a Pull Request
+Remember to ⭐star this repo to receive updates.

 <!-- LICENSE -->
 ## License